-1. Network Port

-The two LEDs next to each network port indicate network status and AC power status.

-- The green LED is on when the Deskset is connected to the network and has AC power. - The yellow LED flashes when there is network activity.
+1. Network Port The two LEDs next to each network port indicate network status and AC power status.
+The green LED is on when the Deskset is connected to the network and has AC power.
+The yellow LED flashes when there is network activity.
 2. PC Port 3.
 Reset Button Restarts the Deskset when pressed momentarily.
 Restores factory defaults when pressed and held for more than five seconds with the LAN cable not connected.
-4. Power Jack SB6702x and SB67031/035 Desksets also support Power over Ethernet.
+4. Power Jack SB67020/025 and SB67031 Desksets also support Power over Ethernet.

-5. Corded Headset Jack Actual jack location may be different than shown.
-6. Corded Handset Jack For connecting the corded handset to the Deskset base using the supplied handset cord.
-7. Wall-Mount Slots See "To install the Deskset on a wall:" on page 39.
+5. Corded Headset Actual jack location may be different than shown Jack

+6. Corded Handset Jack 7.
+Wall-Mount Slots See "To install the Deskset on a wall:" on page 41.